jessermiller/JavaScript_Operators/README.md

 let lastName = "Baggins";
 ```

 - What is the value of: num + str?
+Answer: 1111 it concatanizes it.
 - What is the value of: num + str2?
+Answer: 11eleven
 - What is the value of: num + isPresent?
+Answer: 12
 - What is the value of: firstName + num?
+Answer: Frodo11
 - What is the value of: isPresent + str?
+Answer: true11
 - What is the value of: firstName + lastName?
+Answer: FrodoBaggins

 Use the code above to test and print the results.